alexxsanio/alexxsanio/README.md

 ## Hi 👋

-🫧 Check out my kaggle profile! !(go to kaggle)[https://www.kaggle.com/tianyimasf/code]
+🫧 Check out my kaggle profile! [go to kaggle](https://www.kaggle.com/tianyimasf/code)
 <!--
 **alexxsanio/alexxsanio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.